-Depending on the circumstances and complexity of the divorce, finalizing a divorce can take a long period of time.
-A spouse may wish to file a temporary support order during this time to request financial assistance for living expenses while waiting for the court’s order to be finalized.
+Depending on the circumstances and complexity of the divorce, finalizing it can take a long time.
+A spouse may wish to file a temporary support order during this time to request financial assistance for living expenses while waiting for the court order to be finalized.

 To request the order, the spouse must demonstrate financial need in a written statement.
-Justifiable reasons for requesting relief include paying a mortgage or utilities, taxes, food, school tuition expenses for their children, etc. A lawyer from our firm can assist you in determining whether you should apply for a temporary support order and can help you complete the request properly.
+Justifiable reasons for requesting relief include paying a mortgage or utilities, taxes, food, school tuition expenses for children, etc. A lawyer from our firm can assist you in determining if you should apply for a temporary support order, and we can help you complete the request properly.

 What are orders of protection?

-If a spouse ever feels that they are the victim of domestic violence, or even if they feel threatened, they can ask for a temporary order of protection, or restraining order.
-A restraining order will require the other spouse to stay a safe distance away from their spouse, their marital residence, and their children until their cases are heard in court.
-A judge will then make a decision about whether to terminate or extend the order.
+If a spouse ever feels they are the victim of domestic violence, or even if they feel threatened, they can ask for a temporary order of protection, or restraining order.
+A restraining order requires the other spouse to stay a safe distance away from their spouse, their marital residence, and their children until the case is heard in court.
+A judge will then make a decision to either terminate or extend the order.
 If the restraining order is violated, the offending spouse can be arrested and possibly sentenced to jail time.

 What are separate and marital properties?

 Separate property is any property owned by a spouse before the marriage.
 It also includes any inheritance or gifts received during the marriage.
 Marital property, on the other hand, includes any property acquired during the marriage with marital funds.
 No matter which spouse earned it or whose name appears on the title, it will be considered joint property, and each spouse will have a claim to part of it in a divorce.
 In the state of New York, property will be divided in a manner deemed fair, but not necessarily equal.